asimmon/marionette/README.md

 <!-- omit in toc -->
-# Askaiser.Marionette
+# Marionette

 [![nuget](https://img.shields.io/nuget/v/Askaiser.Marionette.svg?logo=nuget)](https://www.nuget.org/packages/Askaiser.Marionette/)
 [![build](https://img.shields.io/github/actions/workflow/status/asimmon/askaiser-marionette/ci.yml?branch=master&logo=github)](https://github.com/asimmon/askaiser-marionette/actions/workflows/ci.yml)

-Askaiser.Marionette is a **test automation framework based on image and text recognition**.
+**Marionette is a test automation framework based on image and text recognition**.
 It includes a C# source generator that allows you to quickly interact with C# properties generated from images in your project or elsewhere.
-The framework is built on top of **OpenCV** and **Tesseract OCR** and only works on Windows for now.
+The framework is built on top of **OpenCV** and **Tesseract OCR** and only supports Windows for now.

 **Table of contents**